-How To: White-out or hide features in Data Driven Pages, so that only the feature of interest is visible
+How To: Hide features in Data Driven Pages so only the feature of interest is visible

-Instructions provided describe the steps to white-out or 'mask' all other features outside the extent of the feature of interest designated by the Data Driven Pages indexing layer.
+Instructions provided describe the steps to hide or mask all other features outside the extent of the feature of interest designated by the Data Driven Pages indexing layer.

-- Add the Data Driven Pages indexing layer to the Table of Contents (TOC) twice.
+- Add the Data Driven Pages indexing layer to the Table of Contents twice.

 - Of the two identical layers, name the top-most layer 'Mask'.